 - The game is simpler than traditional Sorry! and may be too easy for some kids—and not very nostalgic for adults.

-Board Games for 8 Year Olds #2.
+8 Year Old Games #2.
 Sequence

 Sequence is a game that plays a little bit like Bingo and a little bit like Dominos with its own twists as well.
 This game involves a lot of strategy and planning, so it’s ideal for kids who are learning how to do both of these things.
 Although this game is designed for children, it can be a little bit of a challenge for teens and adults too.